-Certain investors in our company ("Initiating Holders") have registration rights which, upon notice from an Initiating Holder, will require us to file a registration statement to register the shares owned by said Initiating Holder.
+Certain investors in the Company ("Initiating Holders") have registration rights which, upon notice from an Initiating Holder, will require the Company to file a registration statement to register the shares owned by said Initiating Holder.
 The Company must also provide notice to all other Initiating Holders and register the shares of any other Initiating Holder that joins such request.
 However, an Initiating Holder cannot submit a notice prior to the earlier of five years from the date such holder executed a Registration Rights Agreement or one hundred eighty days following the effective date of the first registration statement filed by the Company covering an underwritten offering of its securities.
-See also "Shares Eligible For Future Sale - Registration Rights".